campsoftware/Xanadu/README.md

 Use when possible: [ Fixed, Updated, Moved, Added, Removed, Renamed, Replaced, Decided, NOTE ]

+2025-07-15-14-03-21
+- Updated function \xan\arrayValueFound to accept a value or array.
+- Updated \xan\modules code order and code styling for Sales and SalesItems.

 2025-07-14-16-57-47
 - Updated SalesItems to revert recColFormattingTags back to simply returning tags as needed.